Additional Educational Needs (AEN)

 Click here to view a chart of our AEN provision.

 The school is non-selective and no account is taken of any matter when offering a place to a child.
 However it is very important for a child’s wellbeing that additional needs of any kind are fully discussed by parents and the school before enrolment of a child with additional needs is finalised.
-This is because it is vital for the child’s educational and emotional development that the school is fully able to accommodate any special arrangements necessary.
+This is because it is vital for the child’s educational and emotional development that the school and parents, in partnership, are fully able to accommodate any special arrangements necessary.
 We will always of course do our very best to do this but we have to live in the real world and there may be occasions where we reach agreement with parents that a child would gain more benefit from an alternative environment.
+It is a requirement therefore that parents give, on the enrolment form, full information about any additional needs that their child has.

 We are currently located in premises which were taken on a temporary basis and which, as such, do not provide full facilities for some forms of physical disability.
 We are aware of the need to expand this provision and plans for future permanent premises include full provision for all facilities.